dotnet/docs/docs/csharp/tour-of-csharp/types.md

 :::code language="csharp" source="./snippets/shared/Types.cs" ID="Create3DPoint":::

 A class inherits the members of its base class.
 Inheritance means that a class implicitly contains almost all members of its base class.
 A class doesn't inherit the instance and static constructors, and the finalizer.
 A derived class can add new members to those members it inherits, but it can't remove the definition of an inherited member.
-In the previous example, `Point3D` inherits the `x` and `y` fields from `Point`, and every `Point3D` instance contains three fields, `x`, `y`, and `z`.
+In the previous example, `Point3D` inherits the `X` and `Y` members from `Point`, and every `Point3D` instance contains three properties, `X`, `Y`, and `Z`.

 An implicit conversion exists from a class type to any of its base class types.
 A variable of a class type can reference an instance of that class or an instance of any derived class.
 For example, given the previous class declarations, a variable of type `Point` can reference either a `Point` or a `Point3D`: